YoannCHB/Translate.js/README.md

  <img alt="Translate Image" title="Translate" src="icon.png" width="50%"/>

  ----------------------------------
-Just translate your page in any languages in a few times !
-It's simple juste look the code here and put them into your code javascript, it will go to translate all your page into english, french, chiness, spanish ...
-This program detect automaticaly the language use by the user.
+Just translate your page in any languages in a few minutes !
+It's simple just look the code and put them in your website, it will go to translate your homepage in english, french, chines, spanish ...
 ----------------------------------

 # Version-Beta